Prem759-0/AI-VOICE-AGENT/README.md

 3.  **Set up environment variables:**

-    Create a `.env.local` file in the root of the project and add the following, replacing the placeholder with your local Convex URL:
+    Create a `.env.local` file in the root of NEXT_PUBLIC_CONVEX_URL=http://127.0.0.1:3210

-    ```env
-    NEXT_PUBLIC_CONVEX_URL=http://127.0.0.1:3210
     ```